Runaway (Kanye West song): Composition

 According to Troy L. Smith of Cleveland.com, "Runaway" can be described as a progressive rap production comprising layers of varied musical elements, including pop, dance, R&B, trip hop, and art rock.
 The song begins with a sparse, isolated sounding piano melody that initially repeats one note during the start of the song.
 After about a minute and a half, West provides his first verse.
-West sings "you’ve been putting up with my shit just way too long," before launching into the ironic chorus of "let's have a toast for the douchebags".
+West sings "you’ve been putting up with my shit just way too long," before launching into the chorus of "let's have a toast for the douchebags".
 A vocal sample of "Look at ya!
 Look at ya!" is also heard throughout the first half of the song, excerpted from a 1981 recording of Rick James performing in Long Beach, California.
 West begs his girlfriend to "run away" from his destructive behavior, warning her of further behavior, while also dwelling on his own intimacy issues.
 The piano chord that introduces the song continues on, but the production then introduces a forceful cello and a light string section.
 The second verse is delivered by Pusha T who is used as a juxtaposition against West; whereas West is heartfelt and sincere towards his girlfriend, Pusha T is rude towards his lover, a side of his personality which West wanted him to personify for the song.